 One of the things I had included was a large chunk of the most fabulous Gorgonzola cheese which I happened to have in my fridge.

 On Saturday we ventured off from one wine farm to the next, somehow shot past lunch and then suddenly found ourselves hungry and wanting a picnic.
 It was at that stage in the relationship where sitting in a restaurant was not really an option.
 Too much distance, space or furniture between each other would have been unbearable.

 We both however knew that we needed to find something sweet to eat with the Gorgonzola.

 A fairly extensive hunt looking for preserved figs, or any other preserved fruit ensued, and which yielded no result.
 This was surprising considering we were in a small South African farming town.

 We did however find koeksisters.

-So with the meager scrapings of odd food brought from home we threw a picnic together.
+So with the meagre scrapings of odd food brought from home, we threw a picnic together.

-Its fun to add a few koeksisters to your cheese platter at the end of the meal.
-If I have bought them in a supermarket vs from my favourite koeksister vendor, I will sometimes heat syrup, maple syrup or even honey with lemon or orange zest, and give them a further sweet drizzle.
+It’s fun to add a few koeksisters to your cheese platter at the end of the meal.
+If I have bought them in a supermarket I will sometimes heat syrup, maple syrup or even honey with lemon or orange zest, and give them a further sweet drizzle.